Do I Have a Personal Injury Case?

 Could the harm that you suffered be remedied by money?

-Harm that could be remedied could include: a decrease in your income because your injuries affect your ability to work, medical bills, suffering from physical and emotional pain, disability accommodations, decreased quality of life.
+Harm that could be remedied could include: a decrease in your income because your injuries affect your ability to work, medical bills, suffering from physical and emotional pain, disability accommodations, and decreased quality of life.
 If you were injured and are now responsible for paying for care and treatment or other things because of it, compensation could relieve you of at least some of the hardships that you are facing.

 Sometimes in personal injury cases, the person that is held responsible for the injuries may be required to compensate for the injuries, determined by the court.
 However, if this is a person and not a company or business, you may not get the money.
 In personal injury cases from amusement parks, water parks, and carnivals and fairs, it is more likely that you will receive the compensation that you deserve.